plausiblelabs/plrelational/README.md

 cancellable.cancel()
 ```

-#### Using PLRelational[Combine] + SwiftUI to build a UI
+### Using PLRelational[Combine] + SwiftUI to build a UI

-This is a small form, with editable text fields for the person's first and last
+Here is an example of using SwiftUI to build a small form,
+with editable text fields for the person's first and last
-name, and a label that display's the employee's department.
+name, and a label that displays the employee's department.

 Note the use of PLRelational's `@TwoWay` property wrapper.
 This is
 similar to Combine's `@Published`, except that it allows for